jcu-eresearch/plone-user-doc/source/faq.rst

 How can I reorder content within a folder?
 ------------------------------------------

-See :ref:`folder-sorting` for details on how to adjust the ordering of content within a given folder.
+See :ref:`sorting-a-folder` for details on how to adjust the ordering of content within a given folder.